 Cosette and Yuri walking in front of him, both seen from behind.
 Their in a tunnels.
 Dark in the back, but you see the end, a little light spot.
 In front you see the grey rock.
 Gorges du Verdon with kids.

 The first day we parked at Point Sublime, on the route de Moustiers.
 Parking was free and there was a rather large parking lot.
-A kiosk on the parking place and a restaurant.
+On the parking place there’s a kiosk and a restaurant.
 This is the only spot you can get something to eat.
 We brought our own water and snacks.
 The second day we parked at La Mescla, which was harder.
 Not much space, you had to park at the side of the road, and a lot of people were doing that.
 It’s free however.
-Yuri found it too hot to walk, the tunnels were better.
+Yuri found it too hot to walk, the tunnels were cooler.

 Looking down and up in the canyon, out of one of the tunnels.
 The canyon is narrow here.